 Arizona State Bird

-A Cactus Wren will build many nests.
-However it will only live in one.
+It will build many nests, but only live in one.
 The rest are just decoys.

 The Arizona legislature adopted the Cactus Wren as the Arizona State Bird in 1973.
-Interestingly, the Cactus Wren is a bird not know to Audubon during his life time.
-Therefore it was not included in the 1840 edition of Birds of America.
+Interestingly, the Cactus Wren is a bird does not know to Audubon during his lifetime.
+Therefore, it was not included in the 1840 edition of Birds of America.

 Cactus Wrens primarily eat insects.
 Ants, beetles, grasshoppers, and wasps are favorites.
 They will also occasionally eat seeds and fruits.

 The water they drink is almost exclusive obtained from its food.
-A little know fact is that as a true bird of the desert, the cactus wren rarely drinks free standing water.
+A little-known fact is that as a true bird of the desert, the cactus wren rarely drinks free standing water.
 Even when standing water is available.

 The Cactus Wren will aggressively defend their nests from predators.
 Cactus wrens also destroy the nests of other bird species, pecking at or removing their eggs.

 A Cactus Wren is easily seen and is less shy than most other wrens.
-It has the same loud voice characteristic of other wrens.
-It has a harsh and unmusical song.
+It has the same loud voice characteristic of other wrens, but a harsh and unmusical song.
 It has a slightly curved bill, brown head with a white eye stripe, barred wings and tail.
 The tail feathers are spotted which makes it easy to identify.

 Unfortunately, the population of the Arizona State bird has declined.
 Large-scale development throughout the Southwest has caused declines in cactus wren populations.
 While they are harder to find, they are still a beautiful bird.